asyade/rust-fuse/README.md

 Rust-FUSE does not just provide bindings, it is a rewrite of the original FUSE C library to fully take advantage of Rust's architecture.

 ## About this fork
-This fork is made for Android compatibility.
-Some fuse features are missing but all the usable one on android are here.
+This fork comme with a lot of change, in terme of features and structure

 ### Additions